Cheyenne East High School: Speech and Debate

+The East High Speech and Debate team was formally led by coach Michael Starks, who was inducted to the NSDA's Hall of Fame in 2006.
+The team has won District and State Sweepstakes, receiving recognition for their accomplishments.
+Many students go on to qualify and win national tournaments, They have won the yearly National Speech and Debate Association's national tournament.
+East High also hosts the "Holiday Classic" tournament which brings in hundreds of competitors from schools in Wyoming, Colorado and Nebraska.

 Athletics

 The East High School Football team has won the state championship five times: in 1970, 1974, 2007, 2013, and 2020.
 The East High Cheerleaders placed first in all-girl stunt in 2004, 2008 and 2010.
 The East High Lady Thunderbirds basketball team won the state title in 4A basketball in 2010.
 In 2011, the Cheyenne East boys' indoor track team won the state title.
 The Lady Thunderbirds volleyball and swim teams took home state championships in 2012.
 The Lady Thunderbirds soccer team won consecutive state titles in 2013 and 2014.
 The T-Birds won state football in 2013.

-East's primary sport rival is Cheyenne Central High School.